DaltonFox/Student-Portfolio/README.md

-# Project Samples - SSU Class Projects from 2015 - 2019
+# Project Samples - SSU and Personal Projects from 2015 - 2019

-A variety of projects using different programming languages from my time at Shawnee State University.
+A variety of projects done inside and outside of class using different programming languages from my time at Shawnee State University.

 TODO: Finish Content Library and Table of Contents